Budgets presented by SP were directionless: UP CM | Politics

 ''The Samajwadi Party's budgets were never welfare-oriented.
 The party had no agenda for development and no far-sighted vision,'' he said in the Assembly.

-That was the reason why all sections of the society were annoyed with the party and vented their feelings at the time of voting, the chief minister added.
+That was the reason why all sections of the society were annoyed with it and vented their feelings at the time of voting, the chief minister added.

 ''....
-Same machinery, same source of income, everything same, I only changed the work culture,'' he said.
+Same machinery, same source of income, everything was the same, I only changed the work culture,'' he said.

 ''In four years, we have transformed ourselves significantly,'' the chief minister said and asked the opposition to have patience till 2022, ''when we shall come back to power again'' to take Uttar Pradesh to greater heights.